Home

 GENERAL COMMENTS:

-March corn is up 1/2 cent per bushel and January soybean meal is up $1.00.
-The
+the North.
+March corn is down 3 1/2 cents per bushel and March soybean meal is

 LIVE CATTLE: